buidai123/Kaggle_VSCode_Remote_SSH/README.md

 > [!NOTE]
 >
-> If you're using the Starter plan, they only offers 2 environment connection on this plan one for you local machine, one for kaggle instance.
+> If you're using the Starter plan, they only offer 2 environment connection on this plan one for you local machine, one for kaggle instance.
 Each time you ssh into kaggle make sure to visit [https://api-v1.zrok.io/](https://api-v1.zrok.io/) to release the previous kaggle instance or you can use `zrok disable` (run this while connected via SSH to kaggle) before you ending the ssh connection
->

 ## License